Kacper Przybyłko

-Kacper Przybyłko (born 25 March 1993) is a professional footballer who plays as a striker for Chicago Fire in Major League Soccer.
+Kacper Przybyłko (born 25 March 1993) is a professional footballer who plays as a striker for I liga club Odra Opole.
 Born in Germany, he represented Poland at various youth international levels.

 Club career

 1. FC Köln

 On 31 January 2012, Przybyłko joined 1.
 FC Köln's reserve team from Arminia Bielefeld.

 Greuther Fürth

 After the end of his loan to Bielefeld in summer 2014, he left 1.
 FC Köln to join Greuther Fürth on a three-year deal until 2017.
 He was described as tough and good on the ball.

 1. FC Kaiserslautern

 Przybyłko joined 1.
 FC Kaiserslautern in July 2015 and scored two goals in his debut for the club.
 In summer 2018 he was released by the club.

 In August 2018, he trialled with 1.
 FC Magdeburg of the 2.
 Bundesliga.

 Philadelphia Union

 On 16 September 2018, Przybyłko signed with Philadelphia Union competing in Major League Soccer for the remainder of the 2018 season with an option for 2019.
 Despite not making an appearance for the Union in 2018, his option was picked up ahead of the 2019 season.
 After a brief loan to Bethlehem Steel to recover from a foot injury, Przybyłko made his debut for the Union as a substitute against the Montreal Impact.
 A week later, he scored his first goal for the Union as an equalizer against Vancouver Whitecaps FC.
 Przybyłko continued to become a scoring threat over the season, leading the Union's scoring with 15 goals before suffering an injury and keeping him out for the post-season.